 |Substantive or line editing||1–6 pages/hr||$40–60/hr|

-When should you seek out one-on-one editorial services versus using Penmob?
+So when should you seek out one-on-one editorial services versus using Penmob?

 Want To Give Penmob a Try?